 A gentleman down at the bar sent over a drink to help things along.

-So, for the lack of something else to do, I am going to get some more stuff done, while also not too much.
+So, for the lack of something else to do, I am going to get something done, while also not too much.
 It doesn’t do to wear yourself out over a boat.

 There’s always more with boats.